bespinian/serverless-workshop/README.md

 1. Go to the [AWS Lambda UI](https://console.aws.amazon.com/lambda)
 1. Click on `Functions` in the left navigation
-1. Choose the function `my-function-AWSUSER`, which you created in level 0
+1. Choose the function `my-function-AWSUSER`, which you updated in level 1
+1. Run `npm install` in the folder [./level-2/function](https://github.com/bespinian/serverless-workshop/tree/main/level-2/function)
-1. Create a zip file from the `function` folder and upload it to the function
+1. Create a zip file from the folder [./level-2/function](https://github.com/bespinian/serverless-workshop/tree/main/level-2/function) and upload it to the function
 1. Press the `Deploy` button
 1. Grant DynamoDB permission to function
 1. Grant XRay permission to function